heinoskov/huawei-solar-battery-optimizations/README.md

 - **5:00 PM**: The system switches to an appropriate mode based on the current month.
 - **9:00 PM**: The system calculates the charging strategy for the next day.

-### Monthly Process

-- On the 1st of each month, the system checks and sets the appropriate working mode based on the season.

 ### Continuous Processes

 - The system manages inverter export based on spot prices, triggered by price changes or hourly checks.